Jakub Dobeš: Professional

-Entering the offseason as a restricted free agent, Dobeš was extended a qualifying offer by the Canadiens on June 30, 2025.
+Entering the off-season as a restricted free agent, Dobeš was extended a qualifying offer by the Canadiens on June 30, 2025.
 Thereafter, he agreed to a two-year extension with the team on July 6.
 With Montembeault struggling at the start of the season, Dobeš assumed a more prominent role, playing six of the team's eleven games in the first month of the season and winning all of them.
 He was named the NHL's third star of the month for October 2025.
+After this strong start, his play gradually tapered off, and by December the Canadiens recalled Jacob Fowler from Laval due to their goaltenders' difficulties.
+For a time, Dobeš was the least-utilized of the three.
+He gradually reestablished himself in the net, and became the team's starter from March onward, with Fowler as his backup.
+Dobeš was named the NHL's first star for the week of March 23–29, a period in which he won all three games he appeared in, allowing only four goals on 104 shots.
+He ultimately appeared in 43 games, with a 29–10–4 record and .901 save percentage.
+Dobeš was fourth in balloting for the Calder Memorial Trophy, the Professional Hockey Writers' Association's award for NHL rookie of the year, and was named to the NHL All-Rookie Team.

+The Canadiens began the 2026 Stanley Cup playoffs against the Tampa Bay Lightning, with Dobeš playing a key role in a seven-game series where every game was decided by one goal.
+He backstopped the team to a 2–1 victory in the deciding Game 7 when they only managed 9 shots on net, while facing 29 from the Lightning.
+His strong play continued in the second round against Buffalo Sabres, despite getting pulled from the sixth game after allowing 6 goals on 33 shots.
+This series also went to seven games, with Dobeš again prevailing, making 37 saves on 39 shots in the clinching victory.
+The Canadiens were ultimately ousted in the Eastern Conference Final by the Carolina Hurricanes, while Dobeš finished the postseason with 9 wins and 10 losses and a .908 save percentage.

+Entering the final year of his contract, Dobeš signed a three-year, $16 million contract extension with the Canadiens on July 2, 2026.

 International play

 Dobeš represented the Czech Republic national junior team at the 2019 World Junior A Challenge, where they finished fourth place following an overtime loss to the United States in the bronze medal game.

 Personal life

 His mother Viera is a former competitive figure skater, while his father, Zdeněk, played professional hockey for HC Olomouc and HC Vítkovice in the Czech Extraliga.